Innovation & Entrepreneurship Awards 2022

 This award celebrates a PhD or Postdoctoral early career cancer researcher who has demonstrated excellence in entrepreneurial initiative.
 It recognises the attitude and entrepreneurial competencies developed by participating in bespoke training, such as, but not limited to, the initiatives within our entrepreneurial programmes.

-This award celebrates the demonstration of exceptional leadership, innovation, and entrepreneurial spirit of an early-stage independent group leader.
+This award celebrates the demonstration of leadership, innovation, and entrepreneurial spirit of an independent group leader.
 It recognises the emergence of entrepreneurial initiative, attitude, and the development of their own entrepreneurial competencies and those of their research group through participation in bespoke training, such as, but not limited to, the initiatives within our entrepreneurial programmes.

 This award celebrates the outstanding achievements of women entrepreneurs at any stage of their career who have established, or are working towards establishing, a business or have set up a transformative partnership to accelerate scientific discoveries into novel treatments, diagnostics and/or medical devices for the benefit of people affected by cancer.
 The award celebrates the woman behind the business or partnership, her personal successes, achievements, and how she individually inspires others.